pirahawk/Presentations/testing-with-xunit/slides.md

 ## Mocking domain objects and using the XUnit Theory

 * Use POCO fixture to build concrete objects.
-Reduces constructor coupling, at most two places to change when constructor changes.
-Allows easy reuse
+** Reduces constructor coupling, at most two places to change when constructor changes ** Allows easy reuse
+** Can use method chaining to introduce specific mocking calls that will augment parts of the builder in some context.
+Makes unit tests/cases more legible & easier to understand

+## Using the Theory attribute to inject test cases